-Gather the ingredients.
-Preheat the oven to 350 F. Grease a 9x5-inch loaf pan with cooking spray or softened butter.
-Line the bottom and two short sides with parchment paper.
+Preheat oven to 350 F. Grease a 9 x 5-inch loaf pan with cooking spray or softened butter.
+Line bottom and 2 short sides with parchment paper.

-In a small bowl, whisk together the flour, baking powder, cinnamon, baking soda, salt, nutmeg, and cloves.
+In a small bowl, whisk together flour, baking powder, cinnamon, baking soda, salt, nutmeg, and cloves.

-In a medium bowl, vigorously whisk the sugar, oil, and vanilla.
+In a medium bowl, vigorously whisk sugar, oil, and vanilla.

-Gently whisk in the eggs and yolk, one at a time.
+Gently whisk in eggs and yolk, one at a time.

-Add the dry ingredients to the wet.
-Using a flexible spatula, gently fold the dry into the wet until just a few streaks of flour remain.
+Add dry ingredients to wet.
+Using a flexible spatula, gently fold dry into wet until just a few streaks of flour remain.

-Transfer the batter to the prepared pan, smoothing the top if necessary.
-Bake for about 1 hour, rotating the pan after 30 minutes.
-The cake is done when a tester comes out with a moist crumb or two but no wet batter.
+Transfer batter to prepared pan, smoothing top if necessary.
+Bake for about 1 hour, rotating pan after 30 minutes.
+Cake is done when a tester comes out with a moist crumb or two, but no wet batter.

-Remove the cake from the oven and let it cool for ten minutes before lifting it out of the pan by the parchment "handles."
+Remove cake from oven and let cool for ten minutes before lifting out of pan by parchment "handles."
 Let cool completely before serving (or frosting, if you like).

 - You can purchase pre-shredded carrots, but they tend to be kind of dry, and it is worth shredding them yourself for the extra moisture it will impart.
 Finely grate the carrots for the best final texture.